 A generous serving of Wild Rice contains less than 50 calories.
 100 grams (3¼ oz.) of uncooked Wild Rice has the following nutritional information: 14.1 g of Protein 45 mg of Thiaminc 4.2 mg of Iron 75 g of Carbs 6.2 mg of Niacin 220 mg of Potassium 339 mg of Phosphorus .79 g of Fat .63 mg of Riboflavin 7 mg of Sodium 19 mg of Calcium Nutrition Facts

-A recommended source of wild rice for seed and for food is:
+A recommended source of wild rice seed for planting is:

 They sell "Giant Wild Rice Seed" suitable for planting.
 You must get it fresh or it won't germinate.